-The Hungarian rebel kuruc troops of Prince Rákóczi took the castle but the Habsburgs took it back in 1707 when General Starhemberg defeated there the army of General Ocskay László.
+The Hungarian rebel “kuruc” troops of Prince Rákóczi Ferenc took the castle but the Habsburgs regained in 1707 when General Starhemberg defeated there the army of General Ocskay László.
 It became dilapidated in the 18th century.
-There were 27 villages which belonged to the castle of Detrekő, including the town of Malacka.
+There were 27 villages that belonged to the castle of Detrekő, including the town of Malacka.
 Finally, the Czechoslovak state took the castle away from the Pálffy family in 1945.
 If you visit the place, you won’t find any Hungarian information boards or texts, unfortunately.